 The bitter truth that most people face in their marriage is a trial separation.
 When someone hurts us, we usually have an instant and instinctive urge to respond and hurt them back.
 So here we are going to explain separation vs divorce pros and cons & the major pitfalls to avoid if you are separated but not divorced

-During the trial separation period, it is easy to play the blame game, and people often refuse to cooperate and become increasingly unrealistic with their demands to a spouse.
+During the trial separation period, it is easy to play the blame game, and people often refuse to cooperate and become increasingly unrealistic with their demands on a spouse.

 When our feelings are hurt, there are many pitfalls that can make this period difficult and even worse.
 But what can we actually do?